kcdstoragews/lab/README.md

 # Introduction

 You will work in the NetApp Lab on Demand environment, but we`ve prepared some more resources for you than the typical lab guide offers.
-Before we can start, there are some preparations to do.
+Before you can start, there are some preparations to do.

 You will connect to a Windows jumphost from which you can access the training environment.
-It will provide you a K8s cluster version 1.22.3, a preconfigures storage system and the CSI driver we will use to demonstrate you how easy it is to use persistent storage in K8s.
+It will provide you a K8s cluster version 1.22.3, a preconfigured storage system and the CSI driver we will use to demonstrate you how easy it is to use persistent storage in K8s.

 ## Preparation